avostapenkokz/Portfolio/CommentsClassifier/README.md

 ### Overall conclusion

-The task was successfully solved both using standard machine learning models, achieving an F1 metric above 0.75, and with the use of the BERT transformer, where the F1 metric exceeded 0.93.
+The task was successfully solved both using standard machine learning models, achieving F1 metric above 0.75, and with the use of the BERT transformer, where F1 metric exceeded 0.93.